 Much like a family tree, his work orders beliefs according to influences, showing us who gave “birth” to whom.
 In essence, the tree shows interactions between different groups of people: religions are ideas, traditions and moral guidelines that get passed on from generation to generation inside a closed group (tribe, city, etc) and are shared with neighbors and nomads in times of peace, conquerors and conquered alike in times of war.

 The exact details of the mythos aren’t relevant right now.
-What is remarkable is that we can see the start of a religious narrative of sorts: each god stands for his own domain (be it the sun or earth and so forth), they function much like a family (the sun was born first – he is the father, and earth and air came after – they are sons) allowing collective human wisdom that already intuited what science would come to tell us much later to be paralleled to something that can be related to easily – family structure.
-This narrative was passed down orally and then through writing, both internally inside family, tribe and country structures, and outside, to other tribes, peoples and countries.
+What is remarkable is that we can see the start of a religious narrative of sorts: each god stands for his own domain (be it the sun or earth and so forth), they function much like a family (the sun was born first — he is the father, and earth and air came after — they are sons).
+This allowing collective human wisdom, wisdom that already intuited what science would come to tell us much later on about how things came to be, to be paralleled to something that can be related to easily — family structure.
+This narrative was passed down orally and then through writing, both internally inside family, tribe, and country structures, and outside, to other tribes, peoples, and countries.

 This is a great example of the influences the Tree shows.
-Religions borrowed from the religions before, and myths intertwined as people intermingled.
+Religions borrowed from the religions before them, and myths intertwined as people intermingled.
 Future religions will follow the same patterns, borrowing from the religions in the area where they appear, adding and changing myths.

 The first of the organized religions we still see today to come to life is Hinduism.
 This awesome video by Business Insider shows how 5 of today’s major religions spread across the globe:

 The largest 5 religious systems today are Christianity, Islam, Judaism, Buddhism, and Hinduism.
 Let’s take a brief look at each one of them, with help from the guys over at religionfacts.com